-Buzzers with built-in battery can help locate your crashed RC model even after the main battery is ejected or dead.
-We will compare a few popular options to find out which is the best for you.
+Self powered buzzers have built-in LiPo battery.
+They can help locate your crashed RC model even after the main battery is ejected.
+We will compare a few popular options to help you decide which one to get.

-Here is a basic spec comparison of the buzzers in this post.
+Here is a basic spec comparison of all the self powered buzzers:

-* Weight is measured without wires to the FC ** Volume is measured with a sound level meter, at 15cm from the buzzer *** Battery capacity for VIFLY is an estimation
+* Weight is measured without any wires ** Volume is measured with a sound level meter, at 20cm from the buzzer

 See this article for other standard active buzzer options.
 Buzzer volume is measured in dBA (decibel), here is a chart to give you an idea how noisy each dB level is with examples.